-When graduate students join NSCL, they meet with the AD Education and the Assistant to the AD Education.
+When graduate students join NSCL, they meet with the Associate Director for Education and Outreach and the Administrative for Education.
 The Assistant provides the student with an introduction of the Laboratory, including a checklist of administrative tasks that have to be completed.
-This introduction is in addition to the information the student receives from the Graduate Student Office of their Academic Department.
+This introduction is in addition to the information the student receives from the Graduate Student Office of their Academic Department and the NSCL's HR.
 The students take safety and other pertinent training at the Laboratory when they first arrive, and can request or be asked to sign up for additional trainings based on their anticipated research work.

 Another source of information provided to the incoming students is the NSCL Graduate Student Handbook [1], which is a document separate from and in addition to the Graduate Student Handbooks available from the Academic Departments.
 It focuses on practical information, lists useful resources, lays out expectations for the student and the advisor, and describes the different types of graduate student appointments.
-The NSCL Graduate Student Handbook was drafted by the NSCL graduate students under the guidance of, and in close coordination with the AD Education, to ensure the information is to the point and complete.
+The NSCL Graduate Student Handbook was drafted by the NSCL graduate students under the guidance of, and in close coordination with the Associate Director for Education and Outreach, to ensure the information is to the point and complete.
 It is reviewed and updated once per year, typically just prior to the arrival of new students early in the summer.

 All incoming students are encouraged and offered financial support to start graduate school early in the summer prior to classes starting in the fall.
-Incoming graduate students meet individually with the AD for Education to discuss general practices and expectations as well as research opportunities at the Laboratory.
+Incoming graduate students meet individually with the Associate Director for Education and Outreach to discuss general practices and expectations as well as research opportunities at the Laboratory.
 The goal is to introduce students to graduate research early and offer them several options.
 The NSCL Graduate Student Brochure [2], which is comprised of 1-page descriptions of the research programs of each faculty member.
 It is updated yearly and serves as a useful resource.
-The AD Education provides guidance on the basis of the interests of the graduate student.
+The Associate Director for Education and Outreach provides guidance on the basis of the interests of the graduate student and faculty availability.
 Regardless of whether students already have a strong preference for the type of research they wish to pursue, they are highly encouraged to talk to a large number of faculty to ensure they receive a good overview of the opportunities prior to making a definite choice about which research group they will pursue their Ph.D. thesis research in.
-Students are also encouraged to try out research with a research group for a period of time and there is no disadvantage to the student if he/she decides to switch research groups.
-Although the students are advised to make a definite choice after approximately one year in graduate school, students can change their advisor at later stages.
+Students are also encouraged to try out research with a research groups.
+Although the students are advised to make a definite choice after approximately one year in graduate school1, students can change their advisor at later stages.

-Graduate students are assigned a desk in one of the student offices by the graduate student representative on the NSCL Office Space Committee.
-The assignment is coordinated with the AD Education and the initial advisor of the student.
+Graduate students are assigned a desk in one of the student offices or cubicle areas by the graduate student representative on the NSCL Office Space Committee.
+The assignment is coordinated with the Associate Director for Education and Outreach, the chair of the space committee, and the initial advisor of the student.
 A computer is set up prior to the arrival of the student and a one-page quick-info sheet [3], generated by the graduate students, is placed on the desk assigned to the incoming student.
 Useful information, including the documents described above, is available on the NSCL Graduate Student Wiki [4], which is maintained by the graduate students.